Attendance Policies and Procedures

 Regular attendance is essential for academic and social success.
+Students demonstrating good attendance expectations will be celebrated.
 Parents are responsible for making sure their children are at school daily and on time.
 The California Education Code (Sec.
 48200) requires that all children between the ages of six and eighteen attend school.
 Students who miss an excessive number of school days without communication from parents may be dropped from the school roster.
-Students who must miss more than five consecutive days of school should apply for independent study (see page ).
+Students who must miss more than five consecutive days of school should apply for independent study (see page 19).

 - Truant - Students who are absent from school for more than 3 days without a valid excuse or notification.